purvjeja/Motif-Frontend-Assignment/README.md

 https://6366339879b0914b75cba9c2.mockapi.io/api/email/<email-item-id>
 e.g. GET https://6366339879b0914b75cba9c2.mockapi.io/api/email/3

-## To complete your homework, please fork this repo and commit your work to your fork.
+## To complete your assignment, please fork this repo and commit your work to your fork.
 When you are ready for us to look at it, give us access to your fork so we can review and run it.
 Only commits before the due date would be considered.